jqmtor/elasticsearch-intro/basic_concepts.md

 # Basic concepts

+Elasticsearch is a flexible search and analytics engine.
+Here is a list of its main features:
+- Near real-time - there is a latency of approximately one second from the time a document is indexed until it becomes searchable;
+- Distributed - built to scale horizontally with minimal effort;
+- Highly available - clusters have the capability of removing failed nodes and reorganize themselves to ensure availability;
+- Conflict management - optimistic version control can be used where needed;
+- Full text search - multi-language, powerful query language, geolocation, context aware did-you-mean suggestions, autocomplete;
+- Schemaless
+- RESTful-ish
+- Lucene-based
+- Open source

 ### Full text, analysis and terms

 The following figure illustrates how the concepts relate to each other.